ShivaramPrasad/UserAvailability-React/README.md

 ## FUNCTIONAL MODULES:

-Low level Functional modules and their functional description FUNCTIONAL MODULE	DESCRIPTION
+Low level Functional modules and their functional description
+### FUNCTIONAL MODULE	:
 Using moment(): converted  Milliseconds_to_date and day format for the calculation purposes.

+### DESCRIPTION :
 To convert time-stamp provided from milliseconds format to date.
 This uses “ explain the calculation done on a high level”